 Corse Lawn House is an elegant Country House Hotel nestled in the heart of the beautiful Gloucestershire countryside.
 Originally a Tudor Inn, the building was burnt down early in the 18th century and rebuilt in 1745 in the Queen Anne style, as an attractive Coaching Inn.
 One of Corse Lawn House’s key attractions remains the old ‘Coach Wash’ situated at the very front of the hotel which has been retained as an unusual ornamental pond, around which afternoon tea and the Bistro menu can be enjoyed.

-A special Corse Lawn House Bistro menu is available for both two and three courses which they offer at lunch and dinner every day of the week: £17.50 for two courses and £22.50 for three courses.
+A special Corse Lawn House Bistro menu is available for both two and three courses which they offer at lunch and dinner every day of the week.

 Contact Corse Lawn House